gjtorikian/isBinaryFile/README.md

 * checks for a `null` byte; if it's found, it's binary
 * flags non-ASCII characters.
 After a certain number of "weird" characters, the file is flagged as binary

+It's also pretty much taken from [ag](https://github.com/ggreer/the_silver_searcher).

-Please make sure the file exists before calling this function.
+Note: please make sure the file exists before calling this function.

 ## Installation